 Parent involvement and home use this first year was also key to getting in the minutes.
 To set up, the school conducted an informational meeting where the teachers showed parents how to download the program onto their computers at home.

 Year one was a hit, and Lexile level growth was apparent after these simple steps.
-Tune back in tomorrow for how year two kicked off and how amazing the results were.
+Check out what happened in year two!
+Read about year two.